relu/contact-form-7-datepicker/readme.txt

 * Fixed minDate and maxDate attributes for date and datetime fields
 * Added noWeekend to date and datetime fields
 * Added stepHour, stepMinutes and stepSeconds attributes to time and datetime fields
+* Make use of CF7's new Shortcode Tag API

 = 2.3.2 =
 * Fix year-range issues